mahiv87/mortgage-calculator/README.md

 ## Installation

-Simple clone the repository.
+Simply clone the repository.
 Navigate to the root directory, and run `npm install` in the terminal

 ## Usage

-Type `npm run start` in the terminal to start the app.
+Run `npm run start` in the terminal to start the app.
 Then answer the prompts about the loan

 ## License